|Bank of N.Y. Mellon v Izmirligil|

 Arif Izmirligil, Appellant, et al., Defendants.

-In an action, inter alia, to foreclose a mortgage, the defendant Arif Izmirligil appeals from (1) an order of the Supreme Court, Suffolk County (Whelan, J.), dated January 28, 2014, which granted the plaintiff's motion to be relieved of any obligation to comply with the attorney affirmation requirement of Administrative Orders AO/548/10 and AO/431/11 of the Chief Administrative Judge of the Courts and 22 NYCRR 202.12-a (f), and (2) an order of the same court dated May 20, 2014, which denied his motion for recusal.
+In an action to foreclose a mortgage, the defendant Arif Izmirligil appeals from (1) an order of the Supreme Court, Suffolk County (Whelan, J.), dated July 16, 2010, which denied his motion, in effect, inter alia, to vacate his default in appearing or answering, and (2) an order of the same court dated September 22, 2010, which denied his motion for leave to renew and reargue that motion.

-Ordered that the appeal from the order dated May 20, 2014, is dismissed as academic; and it is further,
+Ordered that the order dated September 22, 2010, is affirmed insofar as reviewed; and it is further,

-Ordered that one bill of costs is awarded to the appellant.
+Ordered that one bill of costs is awarded to the plaintiff.